Qualitora LLC, the sourcing partner behind Mesh & NetNew Mexico Business ID 7688237First personal reply within 2 business days

 Leafminer (Liriomyza trifolii)0.640 mmBethke & Paine 1991

-Values are the approximate maximum hole sizes reported under laboratory conditions, cross-checked against extension guidance (see sources).
-They are documented starting points, not manufacturer guarantees; field performance varies with pest strain, screen geometry, installation tension and airflow design.
+Values are approximate maximum hole sizes from two different evidence sets.
+The first four come from glasshouse laboratory work; the spotted wing drosophila threshold comes from field extension guidance.
+The slider now compares all five while keeping that source distinction visible.
+These are documented starting points, not manufacturer guarantees; field performance varies with pest strain, screen geometry, installation tension and airflow design.

 Approximate starting points, not universal guarantees.
-See sources below; local pest populations and strains vary, so we confirm the aperture per project.
+Local pest populations and strains vary, so we confirm the aperture per project.

 When to use this tool